5.5 Great Firefox Extensions to Make Facebook Awesome [Weekly Facebook Tips]

 Facebook users are continually finding themselves frustrated by settings that cannot be changed within Facebook, or simply finding that Facebook is too integrated (or not integrated enough) into the rest of their lives.
 The good news is that some of this can be controlled with a few decent browser extensions for Firefox.

 If you love tweaking your browser so that your favourite websites behave just so, then you’ll love this post.
-Here’s a bunch of great Firefox extensions for Facebook that will leave you very pleased with your new setup.
+If you love Firefox, make sure to check out our Firefox manual , but if you’re into Firefox extensions, here’s a bunch of great Firefox extensions for Facebook that will leave you very pleased with your new setup.

-If you’re concerned about your Facebook privacy when you share a computer with other household members, or if you just want a bit of added protection, check out the Facebook Auto-Logout extension.
+If you’re concerned about your Facebook privacy when you share a computer with other household members, or if you just want a bit of added protection, check out theextension.
 The time delay is configurable, but will default to timing out after a one minute delay.
 It will also remove all cookies so that your browsing after using Facebook will not be traced by Facebook.

 If you’re sick of seeing Facebook social plugins on every site you visit, the Facebook Blocker extension will get rid of them for you.
 This includes widgets within iframes, so it will remove the “Recommended” posts, like buttons and any script-based tracking.
 Facebook Connect sites will continue to work as per usual.